 Onward from Bukhara to Khiva!
 This is a long drive, but the desert landscape is compelling: vast steppes, shepherds and their flocks, odd villages, military outposts and unusual vegetation.
 We’ll skirt the Kyzylkum or Red Sand Desert, to see Khiva’s wondrous architecture and carpet knotters.
 We’ll cross the Amu Darya River, known as the Oxus in ancient times.
 Ichan Kala, the walled, ancient, inner city of Khiva made an important stop on the Silk Road.
 It’s also the largest surviving walled city in the central part of Asia.
 Tiled and mosaic-encrusted treasures of Khiva’s old town include stunning palaces, mosques, minarets and pillars.

 Textiles abound in Khiva.
 We’ll visit another spectacular museum of handicrafts and several grand architectural wonders.
 There is a particularly wonderful carpet shop in Khiva also.
 Hand-knotted examples here show patterns that were inspired by the designs of the tiles and doors of the city.
 Another visit in Khiva will be to the Suzani Center to see stunning embroidered examples from all over Uzbekistan.
-At the end of our adventure, after seeing hundreds of gorgeous suzanis and stunning ikat jackets or yardage, we’ll drive to nearby Urgench for early flights back to Tashkent (or to Bishkek for the EXTENSION).
+At the end of our adventure, after seeing hundreds of gorgeous suzanis and stunning ikat jackets or yardage, we’ll drive to nearby Urgench for early flights back to Tashkent and then on to Bishkek.
 The rest of this day is free to explore Tashkent on your own — to see something you missed the first time, visit more museums, or visit the local Chorsu bazaar to buy more bread stamps.

 Hotel Navruz, Tashkent